 TMC Hospital Hill, in downtown Kansas City, is the busiest Level One Trauma Center in the city.
 From the healing environment of 400 works of museum quality art to our seasonal produce market, you can count on something special at TMC.
-We provide the full range of services with specialties in chronic disease management, high risk pregnancy and sleep disorders along with the brand new state of the art Richard and Annette Bloch Cancer Center.
+We provide the full range of services with specialties in chronic disease management, high risk pregnancy and sleep disorders along with the state-of-the art Richard and Annette Bloch Cancer Center.

-In eastern Jackson County, TMC Lakewood sits on 300 acres of beautiful wooded grounds, with a nature walking trail and scenic views, our facility is the epitome of comfort and care.
-We have all the services you would expect a community hospital from emergency medicine to a nationally-certified orthopaedic joint replacement program as well as a labor and delivery unit that provides comfort and care for the whole family.
-We have several community-based family medical care centers and a radiology center that provides the latest in technology and specialized breast cancer care that includes a board certified plastic and reconstructive surgeon close to home.
+In eastern Jackson County, TMC Lakewood sits on 300 acres of beautiful wooded grounds.
+With a nature walking trail and scenic views, our facility is the epitome of comfort and care.
+We have all the services you would expect from a community hospital — from emergency medicine to a nationally-certified orthopaedic joint replacement program — as well as The Lakewood Family Birthplace, a labor and delivery unit that provides comfort and care for the whole family.
+We have several community-based family medical care centers and a radiology center, Medical Imaging Eastland, that provides the latest in technology and specialized breast cancer care.

 In 1928, Truman, then the presiding judge of the Jackson County Court, campaigned for and saw passage of a bond issue that led to construction of the Rural Jackson County Emergency Hospital on the grounds of the farm.
 In the 1970s, TMC and UMKC School of Medicine were established on Hospital Hill and joined with the old county hospital, which became Truman Medical Center East.
 In early 2000, the names were officially changed to Truman Medical Center Hospital Hill and Truman Medical Center Lakewood.